-A serious amount of time and money has been spent on studies in behavior among passengers.
-Studies reveal how people travel in different ways whether in groups, alone, for business or pleasure.
-Various zones have been arranged e.g. comfortable corners for families and high tables with bar chairs as workstations for people working.
-Instead of the classic long lines of connected chairs, a Tetris-pattern has determined their arrangement.
-In long lines people normally choose to occupy only every second or third seat.
-This pattern nudges them to take full advantage of the entire capacity of the area.
-People spread naturally with no instructions needed.
+Studies show that people travel differently when in groups, alone, for business or for pleasure.
+With this research in mind, various seating zones have been arranged e.g. comfortable corners for families and high-table workstations with seating for business travellers.
+Instead of conventional rows of connected chairs, seating follows as Tetris pattern.
+In rows people normally choose to occupy only every second or third seat.
+This unique arrangement nudges guests to take full advantage of the entire capacity of the space.